snowgy/pintos_user_program/README.md

 Yue Gong is mainly responsible for task3.

 We corporate well, finished each function step by step.
 We could furthur refactor our code to make it more readable.
-Currently, the arguments check part is too complex.
-Some part of the code can be more elegant.

 #### Does your code exhibit any major memory safety problems (especially regarding C strings), memory leaks, poor error handling, or race conditions?